All Episodes

 And that's what I think.

-It's like so the so then I put like, yeah, abort the moral to me, there's absolutely no debate about the morality of abortion.
+So then I put like, yeah, the moral to me, there's absolutely no debate about the morality of abortion.

 However, you then have to make concessions to where you can live in reality with laws that support that morality.

-So you can't go, yeah, we're gonna make abortion illegal, but then we're also not gonna allow people to have access to contraception.
+So you can't go, yeah, we're going to make abortion illegal, but then we're also not going to allow people to have access to contraception.

-It's like, yeah, I'm fine with making abortion illegal, but but you should be able to walk into pavilions across from my place and fucking reach into a bin and grab a handful of whatever contraception you want for free.
+It's like, yeah, I'm fine with making abortion illegal, but you should be able to walk into pavilions across from my place and fucking reach into a bin and grab a handful, whatever contraception you want for free.

 If we all agree that a smaller, more controlled, more intentioned population is desirable, then why is abortion the solution over free health care and free birth control?

-And it's like people want to argue with me about the you know, well, if you if you're for free health care, uh, or or you know, the argument people will often make is nothing is free.
+And it's like, people want to argue with me about the, you know, well, if you, if you're for free health care or, you know, the argument people will often make is nothing is free.

 So it's all taxpayer-funded health care, right?